A-12 settlement won't extend Boeing's F/A-18 production line

 The company is awaiting details of the Pentagon’s budget plan to fiscal 2015 to see if any additional orders for F/A-18s or EA-18Gs will be included, although Pentagon officials have repeatedly said they do not plan additional orders.

-Loren Thompson, analyst with the Virginia-based Lexington Institute, said he expected Boeing to launch a massive lobbying campaign to get more F/A-18s, also called Super Hornets, or electronic attack variants, added to the 2015 budget.
+Loren Thompson, analyst with the Virginia-based Lexington Institute, said he expected Boeing to launch a massive lobbying campaign to get more F/A-18s, also called Super Hornets, or their electronic attack cousins, added to the 2015 budget.

-“Boeing is determined to get more Super Hornets into the defense budget because if that doesn’t happen, they will soon have no fighter production line in the whole company,” he said.
+“Boeing is determined to get more Super Hornets into the defense budget because if that doesn’t happen they will soon have no fighter production line in the whole company,” Thompson said.

-Thompson said the company faced an uphill climb, given continued pressure on military spending.
+He said the company faced an uphill climb given continued pressure on military spending.

 “In a budget environment where defense spending is capped, any money spent on a new initiative has to come out of some other program, which makes this an Olympic-scale selling job on Capitol Hill,” Thompson said.